SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/README.md

 ### 08) Free Energy Calculations

-**Set up a directory above with an example calculation with the directory structure as described below.
-Include all scripts that you sent me, I will edit to generalise them.
-But in general just replace specific paths by <path to somd> etc**

 1) Create the folder setup:
   - You will need a main folder from which to run the free energy scripts, ```ligand_lambdarun-comb.sh``` and ```complex_lambdarun-comb.sh```, the "pertlist", and where you will also have:
     - A "Perturbations" folder in which will be the pertubations you wish to run, followed by bound and unbound simulation folders containing the relevant files (*i.e.* Lig1_to_Lig2/bound/L1_to_L2_bound.* )